Wave08/alx-system_engineering-devops/README.md

- script that adds execution permission to owner of file hello
+ script that adds multiple permissions